 Feb.
 22, 2021

 But I live in Canada!
-Why the former Trump administration’s order banning diversity training matters here too
+Why the former Trump administration’s order banning diversity training matters here too-Part 3: Debunking the arguments

 The Trump Executive Order has three main arguments.
 These types of arguments also underlie the types of statements made in Canada that we reviewed in Part 2.
 It is important that we understand these ideas, so that we can address them.